-To swim front crawl with the greatest efficiency and prevent neck injuries, you need to properly position your head and roll your body.
+To swim front crawl / freestyle with the greatest efficiency and prevent neck injuries, you need to properly position your head and roll your body.

 The idea is that by lifting the head higher up in the water, less drag is created resulting in faster swimming times.

 So, in my opinion, it is best to keep your head in line with your trunk in a neutral position and look straight down.

 Please note that it may still be necessary to look forward from time to time to avoid obstacles or to orient yourself.
 As long as you keep this to a minimum this shouldn’t be a problem.

 When you are balanced you will create the least amount of drag.
 And as explained above, a correct head position has a big influence on your balance.

-Rolling from side to side allows you to engage large muscle groups (chest, back, abs in addition to shoulders and legs) and consequently improves your propulsion.
+Rolling from side to side allows you to engage large muscle groups (chest, back, abs in addition to shoulders and legs) and to consequently improve your propulsion.

 While your body rolls from side to side, your head should remain static, looking straight down, except when breathing, as described next.

 Your head simply follows along your body then rolls a little bit farther until your mouth clears the water so you can inhale.

 In fact, if you watch the pros swim, you will see that they inhale with their mouth slightly to the side and in the trough of the bow wave created by their head, so that they need to rotate their head as little as possible.

 A common error less experienced swimmers do is that they lift their head first before they roll on their side to breathe.

-The first few of our swimming drills to learn the freestyle stroke can teach you this important skill if you still have problems with this aspect of your swimming technique.
+The first few of our swimming drills to learn the front crawl can teach you this important skill if you still have problems with this aspect of your swimming technique.